 iSchoolAlert: The iSchoolAlert notification system used to distribute information to the iSchool community. iSchoolAlert can send email announcements to all iSchool students or can be used to contact iSchool students in a particular geographic area.

-Zoom Instant Messenger: Instant messaging tool used by iSchool faculty and students.
+Zoom Chat (Instant Messaging): Instant messaging tool used by iSchool faculty and students.

 Zoom Web Conferencing: Communication tool with a variety of capabilities including web, video, audio, and chat conferencing.
 Most often used for synchronous class sessions or to record lectures that students can access asynchronously.
 For technical support questions, contact Alfredo Alcantar.